The Dresden Files characters: Waldo Butters

 First introduced in Death Masks, Waldo Butters was the medical examiner assigned to do the autopsy of a body relating to one of Harry's cases.
 It is revealed that Butters had earlier been the one to examine the corpses of vampires killed in the fire at the end of Grave Peril, and as a result of his description of them as "humanoid, but not human", he had spent ninety days in a mental institution.
-By the events of Ghost Story, he is Bob the skull's new owner, and in Skin Game, he becomes one of the knights of the cross, using the broken sword Fidelacchius, which has a lightsaber like blade when wielded by Butters.
+By the events of Ghost Story, he is Bob the skull's new owner, and in Skin Game, he becomes a Knight of the Cross and takes up the hilt of the broken sword Fidelacchius, which manifests a lightsaber-like blade of holy energy when he wields it.

 He loves polka music and has built a suit with instruments attached that allows him to perform as a one-man band.
 Despite Butter's apparent "geekiness" and love of all things polka, Harry holds him in high regard and treats him like a family member.
-Despite considering himself a coward, Butters has repeatedly demonstrated a level of bravery, often when he perceives there to be no other option.
-He regularly uses his medical skills to patch up injured characters who, for whatever reason, could not go to the hospital.
+Though he initially considers himself a coward, Butters has repeatedly demonstrated a level of bravery, often when he perceives there to be no other option.
+He regularly uses his medical skills to patch up injured characters who are unable to seek treatment at a hospital for whatever reason, though he often reminds them that his training is to open up and examine corpses, not to heal the living.